 One of my favorite cooking items is my cast iron skillet.
 The only thing that sometimes drives me crazy about it is the fact that it can sometimes not be the easiest to clean.
 A cool hack for cleaning your cast iron skillet is to preheat your oven to around 350-400 degrees.
 Pour some coarse salt on the pan and then slice a potato in half so that you can rub the skillet with it.
 Do so in a circular motion and then rinse and pat the pan dry with some paper towels.
 For tips on how to season the pan following cleaning it, click here (which is where I got the hack in the first place).

-8. Try a Carpet Rake on Pet Hair
+8. Need to Pick up Stubborn Pet Hair?
+Try a Carpet Rake for Pet Hair Removal

-10. Clear Out Your Showerheads with Vinegar and a Ziploc Bag
+10. Unclog and Clean Your Showerheads with Vinegar and a Ziploc Bag

 Is it time to unclog your showerheads?
 Get yourself a Ziploc bag (one that is big enough to cover your showerhead up) and pour some white vinegar into it.
 Then wrap the bag around the showerhead with a rubber band and let it sit for an hour.
 Remove the bag, run the showerhead and you should notice that water is flowing from it better.

-11. Revive Your Mattress with Baking Soda and Lavender Oil
+11. Clean Your Mattress Naturally with Baking Soda and Lavender Oil

 If you simply want to deodorize your mattress, mixing one cup of baking soda with 20 drops of lavender essential oil and then putting everything into a mason jar that has a shaker lid, will make it possible for you to easily sprinkle the mixture (it'll smell amazing too!).
 And what if you sprinkle too much?
 Your mattress can pick up the extra.
 Just make sure to let it all sit for about 20 minutes first.

-12. Get Rid of Microwave Gunk with Some Fresh Lemon Water
+12. DIY Clean Your Microwave with Some Fresh Lemon Water